 Code / Ref No. Indicator Definition Disaggregation Data source Data Collection FY.
-17 FY.18 FY Target 140.
-Frequency Q4 QI Q2 Q3 Q4 QI Q2 [See Note 6] Denominator: Number of target health facilities in MCSP-supported areas water exists, but does not have soap and Target health facilities with delivery room MCSP facility assessment tool Semester 27.3% (3/11) 63.6% 18.2% (2/11) 72.7% 0% (0/11) 0% - Handwashing station (exists, but only has soap of water , (7/11) (8/11) (0/11) Handwashing station i present) s functional (soap and water are 9.1% (1/11) 9.1% 100% (11/11) 18 WASH MCSP-35 Percentage of target health facilities in MCSP- supported areas that make at least one WASH improvement that was identified in their action plan.
-Priority services that perform measurements of care processes that include in their improvement plans any intervention related to WASH Surgery, Maternity by DMS, DAS MCSP facility assessment tool Annual Quarterly 0 72.7% (8/11) 100% (11/11) 100% (11/11) Achieved
+17 FY .18 FY .19 Target 1.10.
+Frequency Q4 QI Q2 Q3 Q4 QI Q2 [See Note 6] Denominator: Number of target health facilities in MCSP-supported areas Handwashing stations water exists, but does not have soap and Target health facilities with MCSP facility assessment Semester 27.3% (3/11) 8.2% (2/) 0% (0/11) Handwashing station e exists, but only has soap or water delivery room tool 63.6% (7/11) 72.7% (8/11) 0% (0/11) Handwashing station is present) s functional (soap and water are 9.1% (1/11) 9.1% (1/11) 100% (11/11) WASH MCSP-35 Percentage of target health facilities in MCSP- supported areas that make at least one WASH improvement that was identified in their action plan. measurements of care processes Surgery, Maternity by DMS, DAS MCSP facility assessment tool Annual Quarterly 0 72.7% (8/11) 00% (/) 100% (11/11) Achieved

-Note I. Indicator: 6
+Note L Indicator 6

 - BRES report at the district level.
 21 Prioritized Municipalities.
 January 2018 June 2018.
-Between July and September there are no reports available for La Taña and San Vicente Buenabaj. - SIGSA 6 Monthly Report.
+Between July and September there are no reports available for La Taña and San Vicente Buenabaj. • - SIGSA 6 Monthly Report.
 26 Prioritized Municipalities: municipality.
 January 2018 June 2018. - SIGSA 6 Monthly Report.
 30 Prioritized Municipalities: Missing reports from 6 hospital services.
 July 2018 September 2018. - October 2018 December 2018: Updated May 2019 to reflect actual statistics reported from all facilities. - January-March 2019: SIGSA 6 Monthly Report.
 30 Prioritized Municipalities. - January-March 2019: BRES report at the district level.
 30 Prioritized Municipalities.

-Note 2, Indicator 7:
+Note 2 Indicator 7:

 - October December 2017.
 Preliminary Data.
-SIGSA I Report.
-29 Prioritized Municipalities: There is no report for Tajumulco municipality.
-January 2017 December 2017.
-For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December 2017, based on the January October 2017 report.
+SIGSA | Report.
+29 Prioritized Municipalities: There is no report for Tajumulco municipality. [anuary 2017 December 2017.
+For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December 2017, based on the January - October 2017 report.
 In the rest of the municipalities, December 2017 was projected. - January 2018 March 2018 and April-June 2018.
 SIGSA I Report.
 30 Prioritized Municipalities.
 There are no reports from Todos Santos Cuchumatan, La Parroquia y Tajumulco. - July-September 2018 reports: SIGSA I Report.
 30 Prioritized Municipalities from: There are no reports for Jacaltenango, San Lorenzo, San Miguel Ixtahuacán y Tajumulco. - October-December 2018: Updated May 2019 to reflect actual statistics reported from all facilities. - January-March 2019: SIGSA I Report.
 30 Prioritized Municipalities

-Note 3, Indicators 11 and 12
+Note 3.
+Indicators 11 and 12

 - DPT: SIGSA 5 C Consolidate Vaccination Report.
 30 Prioritized Municipalities.
 January 2017 December 2017.
-For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December 2017, based on the January October 2017 report.
+For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December 2017, based on the January - October 2017 report.
 In the rest of the municipalities, the month of December was projected.
 Pneumococcal: SIGSA 5 C Consolidate Vaccination Report.
-30 Prioritized Municipalities January 2017 December 2017.
-For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December 2017. - Pneumococcal: SIGSA 5 C Consolidate Vaccination Report.
-30 Prioritized Municipalities, January 2017 December 2017.
-For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December 2017, based on the January October 2017 report.
+30 Prioritized Municipalities.
+January 2017 - December 2017.
+For the 10 municipalities of Huehuetenango and 1 municipalities of Quetzaltenango, there is a projection from November to December - 2017, based on the January October 2017 report.
 In the rest of the municipalities, the month of December was projected.
-There is no report for 5 municipalities of Quiche and 1 of Totonicapan. - DPT and Pneumococcal: SIGSA 5 C Consolidate Vaccination Report.
+There is no report for 5 municipalities of Quiche and I of Totonicapan. - DPT and Pneumococcal: SIGSA 5 C Consolidate Vaccination Report.
 30 Prioritized Municipalities.
 January 2018 September 2018. - DPT and Pneumococcal: SIGSA 5 C Consolidate Vaccination Report.
 22 Prioritized Municipalities.
 October 2018 December 2018: Updated May 2019 to reflect actual statistics reported from all facilities. - January-March 2019: 22 Prioritized Municipalities. - For indicator 12, the target was achieved for FY18, but is was not achieved for LOP, which was the period for which targets were set.